sebastiendamaye/TryHackMe/Wgel_CTF/readme.md

 Task Completed
 ~~~

 * Connecting to http://10.10.251.64/sitemap/ shows a blog.
-It seems to be a wordpress installation using the unapp them from colorlib, but it's actually a fake wordpress installation (no `wp-login` or `wp-admin` path, all links are fake).
+It seems to be a wordpress installation using the unapp theme from colorlib, but it's actually a fake wordpress installation (no `wp-login` or `wp-admin` path, all links are fake).
 Let's confirm what directories we have under `/sitemap/`:

 ~~~
 $ /data/src/dirsearch/dirsearch.py -u http://10.10.251.64/sitemap -E -w /data/src/wordlists/common.txt